 You may choose to submit your abstract/case under one of the following options:

-To present your abstract in one of the Young Investigators Awards (YIA) sessions, you must be 35 years old or younger at the time of the congress
+To present your abstract in one of the Young Investigators Awards (YIA) sessions, you must be 35 years or younger at the time of the congress.

-Apply for the Nursing and Allied Professions Investigator Award.
-Reserved for registered nurses and allied professionals within 5 years after confirmation of their PhD.
+The Nursing and Allied Professions Investigator Award is reserved for registered nurses and allied professionals within 5 years after confirmation of their PhD.